michelangelorossi/michelangelorossi.github.io/_pages/cv.md

 You can find the pdf version of my CV <a href="https://drive.google.com/file/d/1MW8h-dE0Fe1HuT3FZsGMBfuC5PlZvKrl/view?usp=sharing">here</a>.

-Academic Position
+Academic Positions
 ======

-* Assistant Professor in Digital Economics at Télécom Paris, CREST, Institut Polytechnique de Paris (2020 to present)
+* Associate Professor (untenured) of Marketing at HEC Paris (2025 to present)
 * CESifo Research Network Affiliate (2022 to present)
+* Assistant Professor of Digital Economics at Télécom Paris, CREST, Institut Polytechnique de Paris (2020 to 2025)

 Education
 ======